Team-13-RLC/ENG1Project/README.md

 # Dragon Boat Race ENG1 Project

- This is the code for the ENG1 project DragonBoatRace Game
+* This is is a fork of [Team 15's Dragon Boat Race game](https://github.com/JoeWrieden/ENG1Project)
+* Visit our website for more details https://team-13-rlc.github.io